-OCALA MARION

-TRANSPORTATION DISADVANTAGED LOCAL COORDINATING BOARD COMPLAINT FORM
+OCALA MARION TRANSPORTATION DISADVANTAGED LOCAL COORDINATING BOARD COMPLAINT FORM

-Complainant(s) Na me : Complainant(s) Address: Complainant(s) Phone Number: Complainant(s) Email: Complainant(s) Representative's Name, Address, Phone Number and l Relationship (e.g. friend, attorney, parent, etc.): Names of the Individual(s) Whom You Allege a Complaint Against (If Known): Manes of the individual(s) whom You Anege a complaint Against (if Kilowil).
-Name and Address of Agency, Institution, or Department Whom You A Allege a Complaint Against: Date of incident: Vehicle Unit/License NoColor-Type Time of Incident: Please list the name(s) and phone number(s) of any person, if known, that can allegation(s): be contacted for additional information to support or clarify your Please explain as clearly as possible HOW, WHY, WHEN and WHERE is your al leged complaint.
-Include as much information as possible.
-Additional pages may be attached if needed.
-Please indicate what would be an acceptable resolution: Complement(a) or Complement(a) Personatatives Constant Data of Commentance Complainant(s) or Complainant(s) Representatives Signature: Date of Signature: Please submit to: Address in the step process D Additional Pages are att ached.
+Complainant(s) Na me : Complainant(s) Address: C Complainant(s) Phone Number: Complainant(s) Email: C Complainant(s) Representative's Name, Address, Phone Number and Relationship (e.g. friend, a ttorney, parent, etc.): Names of the Individual(s) Whom You Allege a Complaint Against (If Known): N Name and Address of Agency, Institution, or Department Whom You A Allege a Complaint Against: Date of incident: Vehicle Unit/License NoColor-Type Time of Incident: Please list the name(s) and phone number(s) of any person, if known, that can be contacted for additional information to support or clarify your allegation(s): Please explain as clearly as possible HOW, WHY, WHEN and WHERE is your all ages may be attached if needed. leged complaint.
+Include as much n information as possible.
+Additional P Please indicate what would be an acceptable resolution: Complainant(s) or Complainant(s) Representatives Signature: Date of Signature:

+Please submit to: Address in the step process

+D Additional Pages are att ached.